 - Engaging your network: Who can you work with (e.g. partners, suppliers, traveling salespeople) to help you spread the word about the product?
 Which social membership groups, interest groups, or official bodies could help market your product to their networks as easy, off-site inbound marketing?

 - Sales enablement: The product marketing team works with internal sales and the customer success team to ensure they are up to date on the product marketing, able to handle customer queries, and use the right product story and messaging to sell the product to customers.
+Sales enablement is critical for the product’s financial success.

 Great examples of product marketing strategies